Grattan massacre: Aftermath

 The enraged warriors "rampaged throughout the night, swearing to attack other whites."
 They rode against Fort Laramie the next morning but withdrew; they looted the trading post but did not harm Bordeaux.
-On the third day after the US attack, the Brûlé and Oglala abandoned the camp on the North Platte River and returned to their respective hunting grounds.
+On the third day after the US attack, the Sichangu and Oglala abandoned the camp on the North Platte River and returned to their respective hunting grounds.

 On the fourth day, the military asked Bordeaux to arrange a burial party.
 His team went to the scene and found that the slain soldiers had been ritually mutilated.
-Grattan's body was identified by his watch and was returned to the post for burial.
-The remains of the troops were interred at the site in a mass shallow grave.

-The soldiers' remains were later exhumed and re-interred at Fort McPherson National Cemetery, where a white marble monument was erected in their memory.
+Grattan's body was identified by his watch and was returned to the trading post for burial.
+The remains of the troops were interred at the site in a shallow mass grave.
+The soldiers' remains were later exhumed (unburied) and re-interred at Fort McPherson National Cemetery, where a white marble monument was erected in their memory.
 Grattan's remains were moved later and reinterred to Fort Leavenworth National Cemetery in Kansas.
-A historical marker was later erected about one-half mile from the site of the events (see photo above.)
+A historical marker was later erected about one-half mile from the site of the events.

 The U.S. press called the event the "Grattan Massacre."
-Accounts generally ignored the US soldiers' instigation of the event by their failure first, to leave it up to the Indian agent to settle, as called for in the treaty, and second, shooting chief Conquering Bear in the back.
+Accounts generally ignored the US soldiers' instigation of the event by their failures: first, to leave it up to the Indian agent to settle, as called for in the treaty; and second, shooting chief Conquering Bear in the back.

 When news of the fight reached the War Department, officials started planning retaliation to punish the Sioux.
 Secretary of War Jefferson Davis characterized the incident as "the result of a deliberately formed plan."

 Col. William S. Harney was recalled from Paris in April 1855 and sent to Fort Kearny, where he assembled a command of 600 troops, consisting of men from the 6th Infantry, 10th Infantry, 4th Artillery, and his own 2nd US Dragoons.
-In all he had four mounted companies led by Lt.
+In total, he had four mounted companies led by Lt.
 Col. Philip St. George Cooke and five companies of infantry under Major Albemarle Cady.
 They set out on August 24, 1855, to find the Sioux and exact retribution.
 Harney was quoted as saying, "By God, I'm for battle—no peace."